-Hunters Moon Hotel was originally called Salcombe House and was built approximately 1791 by a Mrs Brutton.
+Hunters Moon Hotel was originally called Salcombe House and was built in approximately 1791, by a Mrs Brutton.

 Mr and Mrs AEK Fisher bought it in 1958 when it was in a near derelict state.
-They set about breathing life into the building and grounds helped by their two daughters and son with their spouses.
-During the next few years they all worked hard and when the now *Hunters Moon was running well the two daughters left with their husbands to start their own business.
-That only left Mr RMD Fisher and an ageing Mr AEK Fisher to proceed.
+They set about breathing life into the building and grounds, helped by their two daughters and son with their spouses.
+They renamed the Hotel to ‘*The Hunters Moon’ and over the next few years, they all worked hard to get the hotel up and running.
+Shortly after, the two daughters left with their husbands to start their own business, leaving Mr RMD Fisher and an ageing Mr AEK Fisher to proceed.

-Mr M Fisher and Ms J Fisher joined their father to help in the running of Hunters Moon but after the sudden death of their father in 1991 found they were thrust in to ownership and took on the role with some trepidation.
-Since then there has been extensive modernisation to meet the needs of the 21st century and the expectations of today`s discerning customer.
+Mr M Fisher and Ms J Fisher joined their father to help in the running of Hunters Moon but after the sudden death of their father in 1991, found they were thrust into ownership and took on their new roles.
+Over the course of 28 years, there has been extensive modernisation to meet the needs of the 21st century and the expectations of today`s customer.

 We will continue to welcome new and old friends to the Hunters Moon for many years to come.

 * Hunters Moon was named after a Georgian House in an Ivor Novello play called “Perchance to Dream”.
 Mr and Mrs AEK Fisher loved the theatre and amateur dramatics and decided, if they were ever lucky enough to own a Georgian House, they would use the name.